MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-enable-automatic-breaking-bulk-with-directed-put-away-and-pick.md

 ---
 title: Breaking Bulk with Directed Put-away and Pick
-description: Learn how to enable automatic breaking bulk with directed put-away and pick, as well as breakbulking in picks, putaways, movements, and more.
+description: Learn how to enable automatic breaking bulk with directed put-away and pick, as well as breakbulking in picks, put-aways, movements, and more.
-author: SorenGP
+author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
 ms.search.form: 5703, 7352
-ms.date: 06/25/2021
+ms.date: 11/04/2022
-ms.author: edupont
+ms.author: bholtorf
-ms.openlocfilehash: 86ad8c18c58eaf24665310f3455ae801ebe611a2
+ms.openlocfilehash: d5e8ab6f0e60ab8874669c7e5127411acc58957b
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
+ms.sourcegitcommit: 61fdaded30310ba8bdf95f99e76335372f583642
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
+ms.lasthandoff: 11/04/2022
-ms.locfileid: "8518695"
+ms.locfileid: "9744694"
 ---
 # <a name="enable-automatic-breaking-bulk-with-directed-put-away-and-pick"></a>Enable Automatic Breaking Bulk with Directed Put-away and Pick

-For locations that use directed put-away and pick, [!INCLUDE[prod_short](includes/prod_short.md)] can, in various situations, automatically breakbulk, that is, break a larger unit of measure into smaller units of measurement, when it creates warehouse instructions that fulfil the needs of source documents, production orders, or internal picks and put-aways.
-To breakbulk sometimes also means gathering smaller units of measurement, if necessary, to meet outbound requests by breaking the larger unit of measure on the source document or production order into the smaller units of measurement that are available in the warehouse.
+For locations that use directed put-away and pick, [!INCLUDE[prod_short](includes/prod_short.md)] can break larger units of measure into smaller units of measure when it creates warehouse instructions for source documents, production orders, or internal picks and put-aways.
+To breakbulk can also mean gathering items in smaller units of measure to equal the quantity of a larger unit of measure on a source document or production order.

-## <a name="breakbulking-in-picks"></a>Breakbulking in Picks
+## <a name="breakbulk-in-picks"></a>Breakbulk in picks
-If you want to store items in several different units of measurement and allow them to be automatically combined as needed in the picking process, select the **Allow Breakbulk** field on the location card.

-To fulfil a task, application automatically looks for an item in the same unit of measure.
-But if it cannot find this form of the item, and this field is selected, application will suggest that you break a larger unit of measure into the unit of measure that is needed.
+If you want to store items in several different units of measure in a location and allow them to be automatically combined in the picking process, turn on the **Allow Breakbulk** toggle on the Location Card page.
+Afterward, to fulfil a task [!INCLUDE [prod_short](includes/prod_short.md)] will look for an item in the same unit of measure.
+If it doesn't find one, [!INCLUDE [prod_short](includes/prod_short.md)] will suggest that you break a larger unit of measure into the unit of measure that is needed.

-If the system can only find smaller units of measurement, it will suggest that you gather items to fulfil the quantity on the shipment or production order.
+If only smaller units of measure are available, [!INCLUDE [prod_short](includes/prod_short.md)] will suggest that you gather items to fulfil the quantity on the shipment or production order.
 In effect, it breaks the larger unit of measure on the source document into smaller units for picking.

-## <a name="breakbulking-in-put-aways"></a>Breakbulking in Put-aways
+## <a name="breakbulk-in-put-aways"></a>Breakbulk in put-aways

-In the warehouse put-away, application automatically suggests Place action lines in the put-away unit of measure, for example, pieces, even though the items arrive in a different unit of measure.
+In warehouse put-aways, [!INCLUDE [prod_short](includes/prod_short.md)] suggests Place action lines in the put-away unit of measure.
+For example, it might suggest pieces even though the items arrive in a different unit of measure.

-## <a name="breakbulking-in-movements"></a>Breakbulking in Movements
+## <a name="breakbulk-in-movements"></a>Breakbulk in movements

-The application also breakbulks automatically in replenishment movements, if the **Allow Breakbulk** field is selected on the **Option** FastTab on the **Calculate Bin Replenishment** page.
+[!INCLUDE [prod_short](includes/prod_short.md)] can also breakbulk in replenishment movements if the **Allow Breakbulk** toggle on the **Calculate Bin Replenishment** page is turned on.

 You can view the results of the conversion process from one unit of measure to another as intermediate breakbulk lines in the put-away, pick, or movement instructions.

 > [!NOTE]
 > If you select the **Set Breakbulk Filter** field on the warehouse instruction header, application will hide the breakbulk lines whenever the larger unit of measure is going to be completely used.
-For example, if a pallet is 12 pieces and you are going to use all 12 pieces, the pick will then direct you to take 1 pallet and place 12 pieces.
-However, if you have to pick only 9 pieces, then the breakbulk lines will not be hidden, even if you have selected the **Breakbulk Filter** field, because you have to place the remaining three pieces somewhere in the warehouse.
+For example, if a pallet is 12 pieces and you'll use all 12 pieces, the pick will then direct you to take 1 pallet and place 12 pieces.
+However, if you must pick only 9 pieces the breakbulk lines aren't hidden, even if you've selected the **Breakbulk Filter** field.
+The lines aren't hidden because you must put the remaining three pieces somewhere in the warehouse.

 > [!NOTE]
->  If you want your units of measurement to perform optimally in the warehouse, also in connection with the breakbulk functionality, you should wherever possible try to:
+> If you want your units of measure to perform optimally in the warehouse, also in connection with breakbulk, you should try to:
 >
 > - Set up the base unit of measure for an item as the smallest unit of measure that you expect to handle in your warehouse processes.
 > - Set up your alternative units of measurement for the item as multiples of the base unit of measure.

 ## <a name="see-also"></a>See Also

 [Warehouse Management](warehouse-manage-warehouse.md)
 [Inventory](inventory-manage-inventory.md)
 [Setting Up Warehouse Management](warehouse-setup-warehouse.md)